cadot-eu/huawei_sante/README.md

 There is therefore an interpolation to have the missing points.
 This is not a problem because watches have a measurement delay and their measurements have a fairly large share of approximation.

 The tcx files is ued for a importation in trainingpeaks.
-The tcx file is not complete because Trainigpeaks calculate the datas empty ;-)
+The tcx file is not complete because Trainingpeaks calculate the datas empty ;-)

 > a good geek is a lazy geek

 ## Aplications